DylanGustafson/Snowflake-Generator/README.md

-This is a personal tinkering project to generate snowflakes using cellular automata using my own customized implementation.
+This is a personal tinkering project to generate snowflakes via cellular automata using my own customized implementation.
 Crystal growth is dictated by simple neighbor-counting rules that are analogous to ambient temperature, pressure, and humidity effects for real snowflakes.
 This program is not meant to be an accurate physics simulation, but rather a demonstration of emergence.

 ![Screenshot](https://raw.githubusercontent.com/DylanGustafson/Snowflake-Generator/main/Screenshot.png)